-Could we have done it differently?
-Better?
-Stronger?
-The response is: most likely - we are always looking for ways to improve what we do.
-But there are many, many things we would do in a similar way!
+We are always looking for ways to improve what we do.
 Our team - every single member - demonstrated commitment, courage and a genuine desire to do all that was possible to move through the challenges of the year.
 There was no going around them!

 The Community Leadership Team is a vital cog in the Emmaus wheel.
-While the invitation is open to all in our school community there are many who attend every meeting, others who come along when they can and those who support outside the meeting times.
+While the invitation is open to all in our school community, there are many who attend every meeting, others who come along when they can and those who support outside the meeting times.

-I have valued greatly the opportunities to provide information, listen to feedback and respond to questions.
-The need to use a virtual setting for our meetings has meant that we have been able to maintain our meeting schedule and also engage in good work together.
+I have greatly valued the opportunities to provide information, listen to feedback and respond to questions.
+The virtual setting for our meetings has meant that we have been able to maintain our meeting schedule and also engage in good work together.
 I know that this has also meant that many in our school community have taken up the opportunity to join the meetings for the first time or more regularly.